oliviawestmacottssw/SSW.Rules.Content/rules/planning-meeting---do-you-encourage-pbi-aka-investigation-tasks-when-a-pbi-is-inestimable/rule.md

 How is experimentation done?
-In agile software development, when you have an unknown, you do a spike PBI.
+In agile software devel​opment, when you have an unknown, you do a spike PBI.
 A spike is a time boxed investigation with the output being the answer to an experiment or investigation and the resolution of an estimate for the original PBI.

 It is then best to write a new PBI “Investigate whether it is possible to automatically build with Wise”.
 This PBI can be more accurately estimated and the result will allow the original PBI to be estimated or revised.